-If you've received a letter or seen a yellow sign about a neighborhood meeting or a hearing for a development proposal in your neighborhood, and have questions, we can help.
+If you've received a letter or seen a yellow sign about a neighborhood meeting or a hearing for a development proposal in your neighborhood and have questions, we can help.
 There are several online resources to learn more about neighborhood meetings, other upcoming events, and how you can participate in development review.
-If you have questions, please contact Sarah Burnett, Neighborhood Development Review Liaison, at 970-224-6076.
+If you have questions, please contact our office and request to speak with the Neighborhood Development Review Liaison.

-Several animal control ordinances were changed to civil infractions rather than criminal misdemeanors.
+Several animal control ordinances were changed to civil infractions from criminal misdemeanors.
 These code changes lessen the severity of the penalty to more accurately fit the “crime.”
-With the new codes, people in violation will get a civil citation with an immediate fine versus a possible criminal record, fines and jail time.
-These changes also make enforcement quicker and easier with the goal of gaining compliance and relief from the problem as quickly as possible.
-Common violations include: animal at large (off-leash), animal disturbance (barking dog), animal waste removal/pick-up and any animal license/rabies vaccination violations.
+With the new codes, people in violation will get a civil citation with an immediate fine versus a possible criminal record, fines, and jail time.
+These changes also make enforcement quicker and easier with the goal of gaining compliance and relief from problems as quickly as possible.
+Common violations include: animal at large (off-leash), animal disturbance (barking dog), animal waste removal/pick-up, and any animal license/rabies vaccination violations.
 For more info, please visit the Larimer Humane Society.

 Intended to be a summary of state statutes and local ordinances, this handy guide will help inform Fort Collins landlords and tenants about many of the rights and responsibilities they each have in a legally binding contract.
 Information contained in this handbook does not constitute legal advice and is current as of August 2010.
 Visit fcgov.com/Landlords.